ASSET PROTECTION: Just as sure as April showers brings May flowers, the economic fallout of COVID-19 pandemic will rain down on many small businesses.

 A key reason for incorporating your business is the limited liability protection that a corporate entity gives you as a business owner - this in turn protects your personal assets from being at risk to creditors of the business.

-However, as your company becomes profitable, its assets (and the accumulated retained earnings) are at risk of being collected against by potential creditors.
+However, as your company becomes profitable, the business assets (and the accumulated retained earnings) are at risk of being collected against by potential creditors.

-Our goal in creating a comprehensive asset protection plan is to prevent or reduce your risk by insulating your business and personal assets from the claims of potential creditors.
-Unfortunately, most small-business owners are unaware of all the risks that could harm their business and the options that are available to protect themselves.
+Our goal in creating a comprehensive asset protection plan is to prevent or reduce your risk of having assets collected against by insulating your business and personal assets from the claims of potential creditors.
+Our asset-protection plans include lawful strategies that can deter a potential claimant or help prevent your assets from being seized after a judgment.